Fracking in the UK

 This historic victory in Lancashire sends a clear message that local people don’t want fracking.

 But the fight is not over.

 2016 brings more challenges.
-Fracking company Cuadrilla are appealing the rejections in Lancashire this February, and Barclays-owned Third Energy has had its fracking application approved in North Yorkshire.
+Fracking company Cuadrilla has appealed the decision in Lancashire and Barclays-owned Third Energy has had its fracking application approved in North Yorkshire.

-Despite David Cameron promising he would listen to local people, politicians in Westminster could now be making the final decisions.
+Despite the government promising it would listen to local people, politicians in Westminster could now be making the final decision in Lancashire.

 Join us in the fight against fracking.